 Mistake #5 is decorating one room and not tying the remaining floor into a cohesive design style.

 When decorating a main level of your home, you want to have a cohesive design style even if you do not have an open concept living space.
 You want to walk from one room of the main level to the next and tye the same design elements into the area.

-Most of us have been exposed to this type of decorating where 1 room is a certain style and the next is completely different style.
+Most of us have been exposed to this type of decorating where 1 room is a certain style and the next is a completely different style.
 It makes you feel like you are not in the same house.

 Today’s design styles are more mixed and you can easily take elements from each of these spaces and tie the rooms together with a more cohesive design.
 I know the examples I used are pretty opposite but you get the idea that I am conveying.

 Decorate the main level of your home with cohesion and not chaos.

 Take a look around your home to see if you are breaking any of these decorating mistakes.
 It is easy to make these mistakes and they can also be corrected now that you know you are making them.